nashvan/nashwan.github.io/tutorials/deploy-to-k8s-with-helm.md

 Then on a separate terminal run curl http://localhost:8080

+# Build and Publish image
 So far so good, now lets wrap this small applciation into a Dockerfile.

 ```Dockerfile
 FROM node:14